puleos/object-hash/readme.markdown

 ![testling](https://ci.testling.com/puleos/object-hash.png?v=0.2.0)

 Generate hashes from objects and values in node and the browser.
 Uses node.js crypo module for hashing.
-Supports sha1, md5 and many others (depending on the host os).
+Supports sha1, md5 and many others (depending on the platform).

+* Hash any values of any type
-* Provides a Hashtable implementation.
+* Provides a hash table implementation.
 * Supports a keys only option for grouping like objects with different values.

 ```